Transipedia/dekupl-run/README.md

 singularity build --sandbox dekupl-run.img docker://transipedia/dekupl-run
 singularity run ./dekupl-run.img --configfile my-config.json -jNB_THREADS --resources ram=MAX_MEMORY -p
 ```
-You don't need to mount any volumes with singularity.
+You don't need to mount any volumes with singularity, but you must have your config.json and your inputs file in the directory where you are running dekupl-run.

 ### Build and run yourself